lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 -   For custom management commands, you need to include a tenant argument, so you can activate the tenant before executing the command.
 -   For existing, non tenant-aware commands, you can define a special management command that takes a tenant argument and another management command with its arguments, so that you can activate the tenant before calling the other management command.

-.warning[This gets trickier the more elegant]
+.warning[⚠️ This gets trickier the more elegant]

 ---